-Comment.
-Section 3323 does not create a right to recover liquidated damages, it merely recognizes that such a right may exist if the conditions specified in Civil Code Sections 1670 and 1671 are met.
+Commont.
+Section 3323 does not create a right to recover liquidated damages; it merely recognizes that such a right may exist if the conditions specified in Civil Code Sections 1670 and 1671 are met.
 Provisions in leases for liquidated damages upon repudiation of the lease by the lessee have been held to be void.
 Redmon v.
-Graham, 211 Cal.
+Graham, 211 Oal.
 491, 295 Pac.
 1031 (1931); Jack v.
 Sinsheimer, 125 Cal.
 563, 58 Pac.
 130 (1899).
-Such holdings were proper so long as the lessor's cause of action upon repudiation of a lease was either for the rent as it came due or for the rental deficiencies as of the end of the lease term.
+Such holdings were proper so long as the lessor's cause of action upon repudiation of a lease was either for the rent as it became due or for the rental deficiencies as of the end of the lease term.
 Under such circumstances, there could be little prospective uncertainty over the amount of the lessor's damages.
-Under Section 1953 and this article, however, the lessor's right to damages accrues at the time of the repudiation; because they must be fixed before the end of the term, they may be difficult to calculate in some cases.
-This will frequently be the case if the property is leased under a percentage lease.
+Under Section 1953 and this article, however, the lessor's right to damages accrues at the time of the repudiation; and because they must be determined before the end of the term, they may be difficult to calculate in some cases.
+This will frequently be the case, for example, if the property is leased under a percentage lease.
 It may be the case if the property is unique and its fair rental value cannot be determined.
-Accordingly, Section 3323 is included as a reminder that the cases holding liquidated damages provisions in leases to be void are no longer authoritative and that in some cases such provisions may be valid.
+Accordingly, Section 3323 is included as a reminder that the prior decisions holding liquidated damages provisions in leases to be void are no longer authoritative and that such provisions are valid in appropriate cases.